LC3Computer/Smart_Attendance_System/README.md

      - This option allows users to return to the main menu.

 3. **View Present Students**:
-   - Displays the total number of present students along with the time of subimt code.
+   - Displays the total number of present students along with the time of submit code.
    - Lists the IDs of present students on the LCD, updating dynamically.

 4. **Temperature Monitoring**: